 Astrill’s Smart Mode is a feature that allows you to use a local IP address for local traffic, and an international one for accessing geoblocked content.
 Its purpose is to hide the fact that you’re using the VPN, by keeping traffic on your original IP too.

 Instead of routing all the traffic through Astrill’s servers, you can choose which apps or websites use it.
 When I tested it, I directed my browser traffic through the VPN but left the P2P apps such as Skype and Telegram running on my network.
-The downside of this feature is that unless you run an IP leak test every time you use the VPN, you have no guarantee that Astrill really hides your activity.

 This feature comes in handy for people living in countries with high censorship, as it won’t trigger any flags while also allowing them to access any international websites without much of a hassle.